ankitects/faqs/src/the-2021-scheduler.md

 - If you click Parent, you'll get up to 100 cards, with a maximum of 30 coming from Child and its subdecks.

-In the v3 scheduler in earlier Anki releases, intermediate limits were not respected, so when clicking on Parent, the limits of Child did not influence how many cards were taken from the grandchildren.
+In earlier Anki releases, v3 scheduler did not respect intermediate limits, so when clicking on Parent, the limits of Child did not influence how many cards were taken from the grandchildren.

 ### Sorting